 Florida Bartending License

 Since 1985, Serving Alcohol has been a Florida bartending license provider for bartenders, servers, and managers.
-Serving Alcohol has over 35 years experience with Florida bartender certification training.
-Our Florida responsible vendor bartender course meets and exceeds the requirements of the Florida Responsible Vendor Program.
-We have alcohol certified tens of thousands of individuals and businesses over the last 35 years.
+Serving Alcohol has over 35 years of experience with Florida bartender certification training.
+Our Florida Responsible Vendor Bartender certification meets and exceeds the requirements of the Florida Responsible Vendor Program.
+We have Florida alcohol-certified tens of thousands of individuals and businesses over the last 35 years.
 Our course is created by former bar and restaurant managers, bartenders, and servers.
+This course is also commonly known by staff members as the Florida Alcohol Seller Server Course to fulfill their employer's qualifications set in the Florida Responsible Vendor Program.

 Serving Alcohol Is Based In Florida